roguetrainer/quantum-game-of-life-3x/README.md

 - ❌ Quantum measurement collapse

 **Verdict:** This is a **"quantum-inspired"** or **"semi-quantum"** cellular automaton, not a fully quantum one in the Arrighi & Grattage sense.

+## QGoL Hamiltonian from Faux 2019, using Pennylane

+For a more comprehensive & complete implementation of the Quantum Game of Life (QGoL) using the Hamiltonian based the [Faux (2019) paper](https://arxiv.org/abs/1902.07835), using [PennyLane](https://github.com/PennyLaneAI/pennylane), (Python) see the repo: [roguetrainer/quantum-game-of-life](https://github.com/roguetrainer/quantum-game-of-life).

 ## Other implementations